top of page

 • Indian startup Banyan Nation uses AI to sort and regenerate plastic at a 97% purity rate, rivalling virgin plastic.

-According to the Ellen MacArthur Foundation, the global circular economy now offsets 9.2 billion tons of CO₂ annually—but that’s still just a fraction of what's needed.
+According to the Ellen MacArthur Foundation, the global circular economy now offsets 9.2 billion tons of CO₂ annually.
+However, that’s still just a fraction of what's needed.

 Global Circularity Percentage (2018–2024)